ajberkley/cl-binary-store/benchmarking.md

     CL-BINARY-STORE> (test-on-data (long-complex-list))
     HYPERLUMINAL-MEM
      OUTPUT SIZE: 20.49 MB
-     WRITE: 34.04 ms at 602 MB/sec
+     WRITE: 33.68 ms at 608 MB/sec
-     READ : 29.92 ms at 685 MB/sec
+     READ : 29.40 ms at 697 MB/sec
     CL-BINARY-STORE
-     OUTPUT SIZE: 8.14 MB
+     OUTPUT SIZE: 7.14 MB
-     WRITE: 17.68 ms at 461 MB/sec
+     WRITE: 24.00 ms at 297 MB/sec
-     READ : 37.99 ms at 214 MB/sec
+     READ : 39.32 ms at 182 MB/sec
     CL-CONSPACK
-     OUTPUT SIZE: 7.47MB
+     OUTPUT SIZE: 7.46MB
-     WRITE: 132.80 ms at 56 MB/sec
+     WRITE: 133.19 ms at 56 MB/sec
-     READ : 72.00 ms at 104 MB/sec
+     READ : 86.79 ms at 86 MB/sec
     CL-STORE
-     OUTPUT SIZE: 33.48MB
+     OUTPUT SIZE: 33.43MB
-     WRITE: 539.59 ms at 62 MB/sec
+     WRITE: 446.76 ms at 75 MB/sec
-     READ : 489.60 ms at 68 MB/sec
+     READ : 501.55 ms at 67 MB/sec

 ## structure-objects

 Both hyperluminal-mem and cl-conspack requires writing code to support each new struct.
 First we test without reference tracking.
 This means writing information out about the structures every time --- at least I think that's how these others all work.
 Except hyperluminal-mem which has you write code so it doesn't have to figure structures out.  cl-conspack could do the same, but it doesn't.  cl-binary-store does not ever disable object type tracking, so switches to implicit referencing for object slot and type information.
-You can see a big differerence here
+You can see a big differerence here.
+(This is #'lots-of-structure-objects in benchmarks.lisp)

     HYPERLUMINAL-MEM
      OUTPUT SIZE: 10.40 MB
-     WRITE: 26.88 ms at 387 MB/sec
+     WRITE: 26.04 ms at 399 MB/sec
-     READ : 25.56 ms at 407 MB/sec
+     READ : 25.12 ms at 414 MB/sec
     CL-BINARY-STORE
-     OUTPUT SIZE: 1.69 MB
+     OUTPUT SIZE: 1.59 MB  <--- much smaller
-     WRITE: 8.56 ms at 197 MB/sec
+     WRITE: 8.96 ms at 177 MB/sec
-     READ : 11.36 ms at 149 MB/sec
+     READ : 11.92 ms at 133 MB/sec
     CL-CONSPACK
      OUTPUT SIZE: 9.09MB
-     WRITE: 186.40 ms at 49 MB/sec
+     WRITE: 183.98 ms at 49 MB/sec
-     READ : 134.80 ms at 67 MB/sec
+     READ : 129.59 ms at 70 MB/sec
     CL-STORE
      OUTPUT SIZE: 13.69MB
-     WRITE: 272.40 ms at 50 MB/sec
+     WRITE: 232.78 ms at 59 MB/sec
-     READ : 237.20 ms at 58 MB/sec
+     READ : 231.98 ms at 59 MB/sec

 Now with reference tracking.  cl-conspack output size improves, but not a huge amount.

     CL-BINARY-STORE
-     OUTPUT SIZE: 1.59 MB
+     OUTPUT SIZE: 1.49 MB  <--- (there are some repeated strings in the structs, so even smaller)
-     WRITE: 46.28 ms at 34 MB/sec
+     WRITE: 41.28 ms at 36 MB/sec
-     READ : 11.08 ms at 144 MB/sec
+     READ : 10.60 ms at 141 MB/sec
     CL-CONSPACK
      OUTPUT SIZE: 4.89MB
-     WRITE: 182.80 ms at 27 MB/sec
+     WRITE: 209.98 ms at 23 MB/sec
-     READ : 74.00 ms at 66 MB/sec
+     READ : 74.39 ms at 66 MB/sec
     CL-STORE
-     OUTPUT SIZE: 6.69MB
+     OUTPUT SIZE: 6.59MB
-     WRITE: 224.00 ms at 30 MB/sec
+     WRITE: 169.98 ms at 39 MB/sec
-     READ : 183.20 ms at 37 MB/sec
+     READ : 179.98 ms at 37 MB/sec

 cl-conspack comes with some cool explain tool that lets you analyze the output.
 For each structure it sees it repeats the structure symbol not as a reference even if it has seen that structure before.
 Here is a bit of the output.
 It's a typed-map.  (:ref 0) is the slot name of the first struct slot and (:ref 1) is the slot name of the second struct slot.
 So, yeah, it just isn't aggressive enough about reference tracking.